Ramón de Carranza Trophy

-The Ramón de Carranza Trophy (Trofeo Ramón de Carranza) is a pre-season football tournament organised by Cádiz City Hall, in memory of its former mayor, Ramón de Carranza – after whom the Cádiz F.C. stadium used to be named as well.
-Its 1962 final is widely known, as it was one of the first times in football history a tied game was resolved through a penalty shoot-out.
-Atlético de Madrid is the most successful club in the tournament history.
+The Ramón de Carranza Trophy (Trofeo Ramón de Carranza) is a pre-season football tournament organised by Cádiz City Hall in memory of its former mayor, Ramón de Carranza, after whom the Cádiz CF's stadium was also formerly named.
+The 1962 final is notable for being one of the first football matches in history to be decided by a penalty shoot-out after ending in a draw.
+Atlético Madrid and Cádiz CF are the most successful clubs in the tournament's history.

-Starting in 2019, it became a women's football tournament.
-With no match played in 2020 due to the COVID-19 pandemic in Spain, two editions (one for men and one for women) were played in August 2021.
+A women's edition of the tournament was introduced in 2019.
+No match was played in 2020 due to the COVID-19 pandemic; in August 2021, two editions, one for men and one for women, were held.

-It has been played annually in August since 1955, and is one of the most prestigious summer tournaments in Spain alongside the Teresa Herrera Trophy and the Colombino Trophy.
+The tournament has been played annually in August since 1955, and is one of the most prestigious summer football tournaments in Spain, alongside the Teresa Herrera Trophy and the Trofeo Colombino.